sarahliz24/SMARA-Cancer-Support/README.md

     The navigation menu provides links to each of the four site pages, it clearly indicates which page the user is currently on, and allows the user to easily navigate around the site at all times without having to leave the page space

-#### 2. Hero image
+#### 2. Hero Image

     The hero image was selected as this shows a number of hands reaching for assistance, indicating the site's purpose (to provide assistance and support), incorporating the colours selected for the site design (increasing familiarity and trust in the site), along with the hands reflecting the multi-cultural potential user base of the group.

     The text overlay on the hero image lets the user know what the basic aims of the group are and defines the catchment area for the group's users.

-#### 3. Group services section
+#### 3. Services Section

     This section breaks down the basic services of the group into three categories (Patient Navigation, Financial Assistance, Counselling), explaining in simple terms what each function of the group is for and how it each could benefit the visitor.

 #### 4. Footer

 The footer is present at the bottom of each of the four site pages.
 It has icon-based links for the two social media sites that are active for the group, so that the user is aware of what social media sites are active for the group (and they can visit these and follow the sites to stay connected or get up-to-date information on group events etc), and also a link to the medical centre where the group's services are based, so the user can see the group is aligned to an established medical facility (helping to engender trust in the site).

 #### 5. About Page